-At Wolpert Insurance, we don’t just want to help you with your insurance needs; we want to be sure that your company can be successful at what you do.
-With that in mind, our goal is to provide you with the most up to date information and regulations.
+At Wolpert Insurance, we don’t just want to help you with your insurance needs; we want help your company be successful at what you do.
+With that in mind, our goal is to provide you with pertinent information and regulations.
 When it comes to the safety of your drivers, and of your fleet, we want you to be informed.
 Check back next week to learn more about how these important safety regulations have an impact on your fleet’s FMSCA safety scores – and ultimately, your movers insurance!

 In the moving and storage industry, you and your drivers sure are behind the wheel a lot.
 Depending on the amount of time spent in the vehicle, the risk of an accident increases.
 When you and your employees are behind the wheel, are they sure to be wearing a seatbelt?

 Considering the personal safety aspect is important, but of course, you have a business to think of as well.
 Did you know that if a commercial driver is pulled over and found to not be wearing a seatbelt there are serious consequences not just for the individual, but also for your moving company?
 Each company is assessed based on the Safety Methodology System (SMS) from the FMSCA—violations of important regulations such as seatbelt laws do have an impact.

 For commercial drivers, wearing a seatbelt is not an option.